-Due to the intensive usage of the band 960-1164 MHz in Europe, CEPT does not support the usage of this frequency band for the terrestrial component of UAS for CNPC.
+Due to the intensive usage of the band 960-1164 MHz in Europe, CEPT does not support the usage of this frequency band for the terrestrial (LOS) component of UAS for CNPC.

-CEPT will be studying until WRC-12 the bands 5 000-5 010 MHz, 5 030-5 091 MHz and 15.4 – 15.5 GHz to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.
+CEPT supports allocations to AM(R)S in the bands 5 030-5 091 MHz [and 15.4 – 15.5 GHz] to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.
+It is considered that these allocations will cover the spectrum need.

 Background